Looking to have a community forum or customer support portal? Here are some of the best open-source forum software you can deploy on your servers.

-Explore more about it in their GitHub page or the official website.
+Explore more about it on their GitHub page or the official website.

 5. Vanilla Forums (enterprise focused)

-Vanilla Forums is primarily an enterprise focused forum software with essential features to brand your platform, offer a Q/A for customers, and also gives the ability to vote on posts.
+Vanilla Forums is primarily an enterprise-focused forum software with essential features to brand your platform, offer a Q/A for customers, and also give the ability to vote on posts.